jackjallen/jackjallen.github.io/code/index.md

 **Upload Date:** *June 2022*

 **Description:**
 MATLAB code to make an animated GIF from a stack of images.
 Adapted from matlab file exchange: https://uk.mathworks.com/matlabcentral/answers/94495-how-can-i-create-animated-gif-images-in-matlab.
-Animations can also be made using 'ImageJ'.
+Animations can also be made using 'ImageJ' software.